The iAbacus® Improvement Model

 4. ANALYSE – What will help and hinder our progress?

 Analysis is the heart of the iAbacus model and process.
 Here, a unique and detailed analysis of prevailing factors is undertaken.
 People and resources that have helped, or may help, progress are identified and set against other and opposite forces that hinder, or may become barriers to improvement.
 Once those under the control of the individual, team, or organisation have been identified, they can be prioritised and action planning can begin.
-This has proved to be a powerful and effective approach used in mentoring, coaching and consultancy, because strengthen the skills of analysis within an organisation.
+This has proved to be a powerful and effective approach used in mentoring, coaching and consultancy, because it strengthens the skills of analysis within an organisation.
 Once again, analysis places the professional, not their line manager, or reviewer at the centre of the process.
 This is not to say that these ‘significant others’ advice is not to be sought, used, or even offered.
 Merely, that the key aim remains the professional’s’ capacity to be self-reliant and self-commissioning.
 A key benefit at the analysis stage is the challenge to individuals and teams to identify and deal with all aspects within their control.
 The toughest stage for the self-evaluator is in facing these, their, issues.

 5. ACTION PLAN – What are we planning to next?